Collections

 -

-Can I leave a fossil at the Perot Museum to be identified and then come back for it later?
+Can I leave a specimen at the Perot Museum to be identified and then come back for it later?

 We do not allow drop-offs or store specimens for identification purposes.
 Instead, please submit pictures of your specimen to us via our identification form.
 We can often identify a specimen from pictures alone.
 If specimens are of particular interest or scientific value, one of our team may reach out with additional questions or comments.